Introduction

 Click Form Settings at the top.
 This includes settings that impact billing, membership, affiliation codes, and e-mail notifications.

-• Billing Options: This allows you to add a credit card payment option to the form, a Bill Me option, or both.
-If your forms contains the Membership Level or Additional Purchase Items, and any of the levels/items have a cost greater than $0.00, then you need at least one of these options.
+- Billing Options: Used to add a credit card payment option to the form, a Bill Me option, or both.
+If the forms contains the Membership Level or Additional Purchase Items, and any of the levels/items have a cost greater than $0.00, then at least one of these options must be selected.

-There is an option: Do Not Set As Member If Bill Me Is Selected.
-You may or may not want to enable this, but if you do not, and the applicant chooses the Bill Me option, they will be entered into the system as a member (before payment).
+There is an option: Do not set as Member if Bill Me is selected.
+If this option is not enabled, if the applicant chooses the Bill Me option, they will be entered into the system as a member (before payment).

-• Membership: This allows you to decide if this form is an organization- or individual-based membership.
-You would also need to indicate which Member Activity Type should be used when the member profile is automatically created.
+- Membership: Set whether this form is an organization- or individual-based membership.
+Indicate which Member Activity Type should be used when the member profile is automatically created.

-The join form is, by default, an organization-based membership. it can be changed to an individual-based membership in the Form Settings, if desired.
+The join form creates, by default, an organization-based membership. it can be changed to an individual-based membership in the Form Settings, if desired.

 An organization-based membership means that, upon submission, a member profile will be created for the organization (based on the Member Contact Fields) and a non-member profile will be created for the individual (based on the Main Contact Fields) and appear as a related profile to the member.